The information here will help you write a risk assessment for your visit.

 - The Science Museum is a public building and is open to all.
-We ask adult group leaders to remain with their students at all times, to ensure wellbeing and safety (especially during an evacuation) and supervise behaviour.
+We ask adult group leaders to remain with their students at all times, to ensure wellbeing and safety and to supervise behaviour.

 - Please make sure you have the correct adult-to-student ratio—1:15 for general visits and either 1:10 or 1:8 for other activities—as specified at the time of booking.

 - Before the visit, discuss appropriate conduct with your students.
 If the behaviour of anyone in your group adversely affects the safety or enjoyment of other visitors or staff, or risks damage to exhibits, we may ask this person to leave.
 We recommend you have contingency measures in place, just in case.

 - We have trained staff to provide first-aid treatment.
 Please ask if you require assistance or call 020 7942 4444.